 - Community Service

 Many of our classes require service learning, with several of our faculty members trained as service learning educators.
-In particular, this past year, in the SPCH 1300 courses, in which there is a minimum of 4 hours of service required per student, there was a total of 3360 clock hours of service done,
+For example, this past year faculty required the following service required in our classes.

 Research and Creative Activity/Scholarly Activity Highlights